xabra/rust_language_reference/Rust Cheatsheet.md

 }
 ```

-## Methods & Associated Functions
+# Methods & Associated Functions: `impl`

-Associated Functions are functions defined in the context of a struct, enum, or trait.
+Methods and associated functions are defined in the context of a type such as struct, enum, or trait inside an `impl {}` block

-- Associated Functions are defined inside an implementation block with keyword `impl`
-- Multiple implementation blocks are allowed
+Multiple `impl` blocks are allowed.

-### Methods

-A _method_ is an associated funtion where its first parameter is `&self` or `&mut self`.
+_Associated Functions_ are functions defined on the _type_ generally, and not related to an instance.

-- Methods are associated with an _instance_ of a struct, enum or trait.
+_Methods_ apply to an _instance_ of a struct, enum or trait.
+Therefore the first parameter of a method definition is `&self` or `&mut self`.
-- Methods are called using `struct_instance.method()`.
-The self parameter is passed implicitly
+When calling a methodlike `my_struct.method()` the self parameter is passed implicit

 ```rust
 struct Rectangle {    // Define a struct